luucamay/CSSforJS04-Flexbox/README.md

 Our sneaker store is in pretty good shape, but there's a couple small bits of polish missing: the "New Release" / "Sale" flag, and the sale price detail.

-_NOTE:_ This exercise has minimal flexbox implications, and is mainly about revisiting lessons learned in the previous modules (including positioned layout and styled-components).
+_NOTE:_ This exercise has minimal flexbox implications, and is mainly about revisiting concepts from the previous challenges (including positioned layout and styled-components).
 Feel free to skip it if you'd prefer!

 ![Screenshot of the store, with the final details added](./docs/exercise-4b-solution.png)

 ## To be continued!

 Our sneaker store can flex to support different screen sizes, but there isn't a proper mobile or tablet view.
-Don't fret — we will revisit this workshop in a future module!
+Don't fret — we will work on this in the future!

-In the meantime, take a moment to congratulate yourself for making it through the Flexbox module!!
+In the meantime, take a moment to congratulate yourself for making it through the Flexbox challenge!!